 Criteria for Placement into the Accelerated Math PathwayOne of our challenges is to ensure that the appropriate students are placed in the Accelerated Math Pathway.
 To assist in the decision making, the middle school math teachers, along with the administrative team, spend several weeks gathering and compiling data to help determine each child’s recommended math placement.

 The criteria used to make this decision include the student’s:

 - first and second-term numerical grades

-- standard score from the Iowa Algebra Aptitude Test (IAAT)
+- Iowa Algebra Aptitude Test (IAAT)

 The criteria for placement is designed to identify very high achieving and highly motivated mathematics students, in order to give them the opportunity to participate in accelerated mathematics classes beginning in 7th grade.

 Using these four criteria, a composite score is calculated for each rising 7th grader.
 This score determines a student’s eligibility to enroll in the Accelerated Math Pathway.

 - Any student whose composite score falls below 85.5 will not qualify for the compacted course.
 Our ultimate goal is to have children succeed in math.
 Placing an unprepared student in this course, with its rapid pace and high level of difficulty, could adversely affect a child’s attitude toward math as well as the child’s perception of their ability to be successful in math.
 None of us want that outcome.
 We want to reassure you that even though your child does not qualify for the AMP in Grade 7, there will still be ample opportunity to reach all high school mathematics course options by the senior year.
 We anticipate that APS will continue to offer a summer program in Algebra and Geometry.
 There is also the opportunity to take two math courses concurrently in sophomore year.